Denaman/GlobeTRot/README.md

 ## Deployment

 ### GitHub Pages:
-The project was deployed to GitHub Pages using the following steps...
+The project was deployed to GitHub Pages (a hosting platform) using the following steps...

 - Log in to GitHub and locate the <a href="https://github.com/">**GitHub Repository.**</a>
 - At the top of the Repository (not top of page), locate the "Settings" Button on the menu.